-The goals for the RSX chassis were high indeed: achieve quick handling response, outstanding grip, a smooth and compliant ride, excellent stability, and exceptional packaging efficiency to help maximize spaciousness in the passenger cabin and engine bay.
+The RSX chassis was designed to achieve quick handling response, outstanding grip, a smooth and compliant ride, excellent stability, and exceptional packaging efficiency to help maximize spaciousness in the passenger cabin and engine bay.

 At the rear, a new, highly compact double-wishbone suspension improves handling, ride comfort, stability, and space efficiency.
 Cornering grip is also enhanced by standard 205/55R16 all-season high-performance tires on 16-inch, five-spoke alloy wheels.

-To fulfill its high-performance role, the suspension of the RSX Type-S delivers even greater handling performance through stiffer rear springs and more compression and rebound damping front and rear.
+To fulfill its high-performance role, the suspension of the RSX Type-S delivers even more responsive handling through stiffer rear springs and more compression and rebound damping front and rear.

 Strong, secure stopping power is provided by large-diameter disc brakes equipped with a standard Anti-lock Braking System (ABS).
 The RSX is equipped with 10.3-inch ventilated front discs, while both models use 10.2-inch discs at the rear.
 The high-performance Type-S uses 11.8-inch ventilated discs in front.